ChengyueLiu/Awesome-BinarySCA/README.md

 # Awesome-BinarySCA

-wellcome to pull request and contribute to this repository.
+This repository collect the research papers and commercial tools related to Binary Software Composition Analysis (Binary SCA) for C/C++ Ecosystem. wellcome to pull request to this repository.

 ## Research Papers